- Business Litigation

 - Member, Maryland Court of Appeals

 Mr. Laws and his wife, Duffy, currently lead a partnership between their parish in Kingsville, Maryland, and a parish in the slums of Mombasa, Kenya.
 The partnership has led to the provision of clean drinking water, emergency electrical services, assistance to CRS sponsored healthcare for people with HIV, a community food bank for those unable to provide for themselves, and the establishment of cottage industries to assist women without husbands in providing for their families.
-The partnership is currently working with residents in Mombasa to purchase computers with video cameras and high-speed internet connections to allow youth groups from Kingsville and Mombasa to speak directly with one another, to foster and promote a mutual cultural exchange.
+In addition, Mr. Laws serves as general counsel to Asian Relief, Inc., the U.S. based fundraising arm of the Sisters of Mary Banneaux, and as advisor to the Sisters.
+The Sisters of Mary, operating under the name World Villages, currently operate 14 schools in 6 third-world countries, serving the poorest areas by providing boarding school education to middle and high school age children.
+He is currently working with the Sisters as they seek to open a new facility in Tanzania.